ckeditor/ckeditor5/docs/installation/integrations/react.md

 }
 ```

-Finally, exclude CKEditor 5 SVG and CSS files from `file-loader`.
+Finally, exclude CKEditor&nbsp;5 SVG and CSS files from `file-loader`.
 Find the last item in the `module.rules` array which should be the `file-loader` configuration, and modify it so it looks like this:

 ```js
 {